The 3 best scholarships for college students

 2. Cat Zingano Overcoming Loss Scholarship

 Cat Zingano is an MMA fighter passionate about helping students fight through hardships in daily life and after tragedies.
-The Cat Zingano Overcoming Loss Scholarship is specifically offered to students who have experienced a loss in their family.
+The Cat Zingano Overcoming Loss Scholarship is specifically offered to students who have experienced a loss in their families.
 The winner is selected based on a 200- to 800-word essay on the topic “How has the loss of a close family member or loved one caused you to focus on what matters most in your life and what you want to ‘fight’ to achieve?”

 Application deadline: March 17, 2023